irina-andrei/ci_cd/README.md

 ### Why use it?

-Approximately 2400 companies reportedly use CICD pipelines in their tech stack (including Facebook, Netflix, and Instacart) predominantly to gain the benefits of **faster software builds**, **customer satisfaction** by deploying the app in time and **Small code changes make fault isolation simpler and quicker**.
+Approximately 2400 companies reportedly use CICD pipelines in their tech stack (including Facebook, Netflix, and Instacart) predominantly to gain the benefits of **faster software builds**, **customer satisfaction** by deploying the app in time and **small code changes make fault isolation simpler and quicker**.

 <br>